Last Updated on September 30, 2022 by Jim Ferri

 From the Zocalo you reach Santo Domingo by taking a 10-minute walk up Calle Macedonio Alcala (behind the cathedral on the Zocalo), a beautiful cobbled street lined with colonial-era buildings filled with government offices, as well as the occasional museum, gallery and shop.
 As opposed to the mostly shaded Zocalo, it’s treeless and you’ll often keep to the shaded side in the hot midday sun regardless of the time of year.

-When you get to the plaza at the church you’ll be met by a platoon of indigenous peoples peddling scarfs, hats, tablecloths and numerous other things.
+At the plaza at the church you find a platoon of indigenous peoples peddling scarfs, hats, tablecloths and numerous other things.
 Continue on by them and explore the interesting warren of streets about the church where you’ll find some galleries, shops and, of course, little cafés.

 We came across one shop crammed to overflowing with what first appeared to be junk, until we realized many of its goods were antiques.
 We left with several old, colorful wooden masks used by Puerto Escondido Indians in their celebrations.